 8) Don’t let down your guard.
 It’s a bad idea to get too familiar with interviewers, even if “everything went really well” and you’re just chatting with your potential colleague or manager in the lobby, on the phone, or by email.
 Careless interviewees often lose jobs they wanted and for which they were well-qualified because they sent the company overconfident or otherwise upsetting signals — an arrogant remark, a typo-ridden note, a disparaging comment about a colleague, manager, or even a political figure, an intolerant opinion or bias, expletive-laced voicemail, inappropriate ad-hominem criticisms, or unreasonable compensation demands (see above).

-You should do all you can to avoid cancelling an interview fewer than 24 hours before it is scheduled.
-The only acceptable exception is if you’ve *already accepted another position* and would therefore be wasting the other company’s time.
+You should do all you can to avoid canceling an interview fewer than 24 hours before it is scheduled.
+The only acceptable exception is if you’ve *already accepted another position* and would, therefore, be wasting the other company’s time.

 If you decide you’re not really interested in an opportunity less than a day before you’re due to interview for it, but aren’t yet formally committed to another company, we strongly suggest that you keep an open mind — and the appointment.
 A ‘sure thing’ often does not come through as anticipated, and it never hurts to have alternatives — no one can have enough allies, and no one works anywhere forever.